google/graphicsfuzz/docs/android-notes.md

 `adb uninstall com.example.myapp > /dev/null 2>&1 ; adb install myapp.apk`

+## Multiple devices plugged at the same time

+If you have more than one device connected, you will have to tell `adb` which device to target with the option `-s <device-id>` on every command (e.g. `adb -s
+<device-id> logcat`).

+Use `adb devices -l` to get the device id alongside the model name of plugged devices.

 ## Useful device settings

 * On an Android device, open `Settings`, `About device`, and keep tapping build